adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 ## Generating some data

-Lets generate a classification dataset that is not easily linearly separable.
+Let's generate a classification dataset that is not easily linearly separable.
 Our favorite example is the spiral dataset, which can be generated as follows.

 ```python
 N = 100 # number of points per class